 Difference Between 後で・後に・後は: Three Ways to Say “After” in Japanese

-The table below summarizes these differences.
+The table below provides a brief summary of these differences.

 ExpressionMain meaning / usageTypical positionRegisterExample (eng.)